noa10/mataresit/docs/implementation-plans/real-time-feedback.md

             *   Use the `receiptId` to call `subscribeToReceiptUpdates`, passing a callback function (`handleStatusUpdate`).
             *   Call `uploadReceiptImage`, providing a progress callback (`handleUploadProgress`) that updates the local UI state (e.g., progress bar percentage).
         *   `handleUploadProgress(progress: number)`: Updates component state for the progress bar.
         *   `handleStatusUpdate(payload: RealtimePostgresChangesPayload<Receipt>)`: Updates component state based on `payload.new.processing_status` and `payload.new.processing_error`.
-Display appropriate messages ("Uploading...", "Processing OCR...", "AI Analysis...", "Error: ...", "Complete").
+Display appropriate messages ("Uploading...", "AI Processing...", "AI Analysis...", "Error: ...", "Complete").
         *   When `processing_status` becomes `'complete'` or a `'failed_*'` state, potentially update the UI permanently and consider unsubscribing from the channel.
         *   Implement cleanup: Unsubscribe from the Supabase channel when the component unmounts or the process is definitively finished/failed.
     *   **Receipt List/Details View:**